Table Of Content

 Check out the slideshow below for a quick visual recap of how to find the right URL of a picture to submit on the Google Images Content Removal tool, and how to submit a content removal request for the image URL of a deleted picture.

-Option 2: Remove a picture from Google that you can’t get deleted from the site that hosts it
+Remove a picture from Google that you can’t get deleted from the site that hosts it

-How to get pictures removed from Google for legal reasons
+Getting pictures removed from Google for legal reasons

-• Intellectual property violations (copyright infringement or circumvention, trademark infringement, and counterfeit)
+- Intellectual property violations (copyright infringement or circumvention, trademark infringement, and counterfeit)

-• Court orders, directed to a third-party, such as the owner of a website or author of an article (not directed to Google), where a court determined that specific content is unlawful.
+- Court orders, directed to a third-party, such as the owner of a website or author of an article (not directed to Google), where a court determined that specific content is unlawful.
 If you have a court order to remove unlawful imagery from a website, you can submit the court order to Google here.

-• FOSTA-SESTA or the CA Opt Out / CA Safe at Home Program.
+- FOSTA-SESTA or the CA Opt Out / CA Safe at Home Program.

-• Child sexual abuse material, which is any visual depiction of sexually explicit conduct that involves a minor.
+- Child sexual abuse material, which is any visual depiction of sexually explicit conduct that involves a minor.
 Learn how to handle pictures that are sexually abusive towards children here.

-Other pictures Google will consider removing upon request
+Other images Google may remove upon request

 Images with sensitive financial, medical, or national ID info